Getting insights from SQLite tracer

 Open the file with sqlite3, the SQLite extension in your editor, or any SQL client:

-Root work is usually depth = 0.
 Restrict to HTTP traffic so startup and other non-request roots do not skew the average.
+HTTP spans are usually trace roots (parent_id IS NULL) with a request.path attribute.

 Percentiles are not built into older SQLite builds; this uses an ordered offset—good enough for rough SLO checks when you have enough samples: